AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Church

-A building in which Christians worship is called a church.
+Church refers to a building in which Christians worship.
 The term Church refers to the body or organisation of religious believers, such as the whole body of Christians.
 The term also refers to the clergy, such as priests or vicars, of that religious body.

 Community service is a way of punishing offenders by making them do unpaid work in the community.